jessicaliang721/jessicas-playground/_posts/2021-04-30-april-2021-sparks-joy.md

 ## Dreaming about our new home
 In case you missed the big announcement, We Are Moving!
 Ever since our dream became a reality, my mind has gone into overdrive daydreaming and imagining how I want to decorate this new space.
 I have been having a blast creating mood boards so that I can give my brain (and HB's ears) a relief, lol.
 Sometimes it's fun to dream even if it might not turn into anything concrete.
 It's part of the creative process!

+Check out some of the mood boards I have created [here](/tag/decor).

 ## Playing Spiritfarer
 ![Spiritfarer](https://www.nintendo.com//content/dam/noa/en_US/games/switch/s/spiritfarer-switch/spiritfarer-switch-hero.jpg)